Port Macquarie and arrival in Sydney

 In the morning, I took a quick look around Port Macquarie.
 It has a beautiful coastline and more beautiful beaches.
 And a whale far out at sea.

 We have to keep it short because we're on the clock.
 We want to return the car today instead of tomorrow.
 Overnight parking is incredibly expensive in downtown Sydney.
-The rental car office closes at 4:30 PM.
-So they can still surf the net afterward.
+And the rental car office closes at 4:30 PM.
+They can still surf the net afterward.
+Things to do:

 I almost made it to the rental car.
 I tried to find a gas station in the suburbs of Sydney to fill up the car.
 It was a nightmare; it took half an hour.
 You can't fill up on the Sydney freeway, which also runs largely under the city.
 The fueling trip in a six-lane suburb was also quite challenging for Arthur, who was driving.

 According to the website, it was quiet on the Harbour Bridge.
 And upon arrival, it was indeed quiet, at a leisurely pace of 10-20 km/h.
 Mm, that's going fast.
-What a beautiful bridge!
+It's a beautiful bridge, at least from the outside!

 With minutes to spare, we found the rental car park.
 Oops, it's on the other side of the road.
 And we got lost again; you have to take a five-block detour in Sydney, with lots of one-way traffic.
 Parking and making closing time were no longer possible, so we ended up parking in the apartment's car park.
 Another attempt tomorrow.